-- 1) It acts as an Command Interpreter: - ☐ Generally the CPU cannot understand the commands given by user.
-It is the function of OSto translate this command (human understandable) into m/c understandable instructions. - □ After the execution of instructions by CPU, it retranslates the o/p back into a humanunderstandable language. - 2) It acts as the Resource Manager: - Every process requires resource for accomplish its task.
-It is the job of OS to allocate these resources to corresponding process . - □ E.g. Suppose Process A, B requires CPU, Printer respectively.
-The job of OS allocates aresource such as CPU to program A and printer to program B.
+Consults the CDU conset and action to the consults are the forest and CC Generally the CPU cannot understand the commands given by user.
+It is the function of OSto translate this command (human understandable) into m/c understandable instructions.
+After the execution of instructions by CPU, it retranslates the o/p back into a humanunderstandable language.
+2) It acts as the Resource Manager: Every process requires resource for accomplish its task.
+It is the job of OS to allocate theseresources to corresponding process.

+☐ E.g. Suppose Process A, B requires CPU, Printer respectively.
+The job of OS allocates are source such as CPU to program A and printer to program B.